kalbfuss/01memories/README.md

 - SQLAlchemy
 - webdavclient3

-All packages are available on [pypi.org](https://pypi.org) and can be installed using the "pip install" (or "pip3 install") command.
+All packages are available on [pypi.org](https://pypi.org) and can be installed using the "pip install" command.
 Where possible/available, packages should be installed using the distribution package manager (e.g  "apt" on Debian/Ubuntu).

 Digital Memories further requires the following (non-Python) libraries to be installed: